Capture of Mametz

-In June 1916 the British preliminary bombardment cut much of the barbed wire protecting the Mametz defences and destroyed many of the trenches in the first position occupied by Reserve Infantry Regiment 109 of the 28th Reserve Division.
+In June 1916 the British preliminary bombardment cut much of the barbed wire around Mametz and destroyed many trenches in the first position in the area of Reserve Infantry Regiment 109, 28th Reserve Division.
 When the 7th Division advanced behind a creeping barrage, much of the German front line was quickly overrun and many prisoners taken; delays further forward caused the infantry to lag behind the barrage and suffer far more casualties.
 Mametz was occupied during the morning by the 20th Brigade but a German counter-attack forced most of the British troops out, until a second attack during the afternoon, when the advance of the 18th (Eastern) Division on the right flank had cut off the Germans in the village from Montauban to the east.
-The German defence collapsed and the 7th Division reached all of its objectives on the right and in the centre and began to consolidate, ready to receive a German counter-attack.
+The German defence collapsed and the 7th Division reached all of its objectives on the right and in the centre and began to consolidate, to receive a German counter-attack.

 British and French attacks south of the Albert–Bapaume road continued on 2 July and by 13 July had pushed up close to the German second position through Mametz Wood to the north of Mametz, ready for the Battle of Bazentin Ridge on 14 July, the 7th Division having been relieved by the 38th (Welsh) Division on 5 July.
 In 1918, the village was recaptured by German troops on 25 March, during Operation Michael, the German spring offensive, when the 17th (Northern) Division, the 12th (Eastern) Division and the 1st Dismounted Brigade of the 1st Cavalry Division were forced to retire to the north-west.
 Mametz and the vicinity were retaken for the last time on 26 August by the 18th (Eastern) Division and 12th (Eastern) Division.